sammy169/Lung-Cancer-AI/README.md

 Creating web UI for this project
 1. Import flask in requirements.txt and install using pip
 2. Made a basic web page that we will expand on
+3. while expanding a note to self is that yf = yellow fingers.